JerBouma/FinanceToolkit/README.md

 ## Key Economic Indicators

 The Economics Module contains a variety of Key Economic Indicators that help in understanding the health and performance of more than 60 different countries.
-This module can be called directly via the Toolkit but also separately if desired through `from financetoolkit import Economics`. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics) which includes an explanation about each indicator, the parameters and an example.**
+This module can be called directly via the Toolkit but also separately if desired through `from financetoolkit import Economics`. **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/economics-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics) which includes an explanation about each indicator, the parameters and an example.**

 ### Economy 💵
 - Gross Domestic Product (GDP) including Growth and Forecasts